chadwhitacre/openpath/2025/fizzy-should-be-fair-source/index.md

 > think it's a great reassurance that the source code is freely available[.]

 Having source available provides only limited reassurance, however.
-As the O'Saasy License stands today, every company would have to maintain their own private fork if an O'Saasy-licensed product were to be abandoned or degraded.
+As the O'Saasy License stands today, every company would be responsible for hosting its own deployment of the software, in the event an O’Saasy-licensed product is abandoned or degraded.
+Especially for a product like Fizzy that is marketed toward non-technical users, the current license provides no realistic path forward if upstream maintenance stops.
+Non-technical customers cannot be expected to self-host, and under the current license, nobody can do it for them.

-This is impractical at scale.
-With DOSP, there is the truly "great" reassurance that another organization (whether a commercial company or a non-profit foundation) could take over maintenance of the product and carry it forward for the benefit of all users.
+With DOSP, there is the truly "great" reassurance that another organization (whether a commercial company or a non-profit foundation) could step in to carry the product forward for the sustainable benefit of all users.

 ## An Invitation